daronphang/programming-resources/architectures/data-systems/partitioning/methods.md

 ## Partitioning secondary indexes

-A secondary index doesn't identify a record uniquely but rather is a way of searching for occurrences of a particular value i.e. all cars whose color is read.
+A secondary index doesn't identify a record uniquely but rather is a way of searching for occurrences of a particular value i.e. all cars whose color is red.

-Secondary indexes are teh bread and butter of relational databases, and common in document databases.
+Secondary indexes are the bread and butter of relational databases, and common in document databases.
 However, they don't map neatly to partitions.

 ### By document